solvithrastar/Inversionson/README.md

     * __HPC.diffusion_equation__: Settings regarding the smoothing computations.
     * __HPC.interpolation__: Settings regarding remote interpolations

-1. As the file is configured you should be able to start running Inversionson.
-    * I would recommend running Inversionson with [tmux](https://tmuxcheatsheet.com/) as it keeps your shell running although you loose a connection with your computer or accidentally close your terminal window.

-1. Run Inversionson with this command:
+1. Run Inversionson again using
     ```bash
     python -m inversionson.autoinverter
     ```
+    * This time it should already start the actual inversion process.
+    * I would recommend running Inversionson with [tmux](https://tmuxcheatsheet.com/) as it keeps your shell running although you loose a connection with your computer or accidentally close your terminal window.

 For any questions feel free to contact soelvi.thrastarson@erdw.ethz.ch